 Published on October 19, 2020

-Information Provided by Cory Offutt, MD, Phelps Health Medical Group and the Centers for Disease Control and Prevention (CDC)
+The following information is provided by Cory Offutt, MD, a family medicine physician with the Phelps Health Medical Group, and the Centers for Disease Control and Prevention (CDC).

 Who needs a flu vaccine?